ACHMartin/seastar_project/README.md

 ### 1.1 Download the **project_seastar** repository

-Navigate to the latest release on th eRHS of this page and download and unzip the source code.
+Navigate to the latest release on the RHS of this page and download and unzip the source code.

 ### 1.2 Create an environment with Anaconda